Optimistic965/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly -- long list files alongside user and group ID 6-firstdirectory -- creates a new directory in /tmp folder 7-movethatfile -- moves file "betty" in /tmp to directory "my_first_directory" in /tmp
+5-listfilesdigitonly -- long list files alongside user and group ID 6-firstdirectory -- creates a new directory in /tmp folder 7-movethatfile -- moves file "betty" in /tmp to directory "my_first_directory" in /tmp 8-firstdelete -- delete file betty in /tmp/my_first_directory 9-firstdirdeletion -- delete the directory my_first_directory 10-back -- changes working directory to the previous one